How did NI's Paralympians get on in Tokyo?

 Last updated on .From the section Disability Sport

-Just like that, the Paralympic Games have come to an end in Tokyo
+Just like that, the Paralympic Games have come to an end in Tokyo.

 There was success for Northern Ireland's golden girl, a battling gold for the unbeaten king and heartbreak as the career of Paralympic great came to a close.